davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

   - depending on your local hardware you might need to reduce to batch size, replace the values following `bs` with a lower value like `8` *should* help with issues related to running out of memory
   - you may get issues related to multiprocessing.
 If you get an error which says `RuntimeError: DataLoader worker (pid(s) 95236, 95243, 95245) exited unexpectedly` then you should try turning off multiprocessing.
 This can be down by adding a new parameter to the `fastai` `dataloaders`: `num_workers=0`

+<a name="myfootnote1">1</a>: Although Paperspace has offered free GPUs for some time, however, we cannot guarantee they will continue to do so indefinitely.